 People with abnormal heart murmurs may have congenital heart disease or a heart valve disease.

-Heart valve disease is the result of a
+Heart valve disease is the result of a defect in the heart's structure.
+Some of these conditions can be present at birth or acquired.

 Heart defects can affect the following parts of the heart: